Dushyantgoswami/docs/docs/index.md

 ## What Is Dymension?

-Dymension is a network of modular blockchains called RollApps and at the center of it all is the Dymension Hub.
-Dymension allows anyone to build and deploy their own consensus-free blockchain, a RollApp.
+Dymension is a network of easily deployable and lightning fast modular blockchains called RollApps.
+At the center of the Dymension network exists the Dymension Hub that provides consensus, security, and liquidity for RollApps.

-The Dymension Hub is the protocol's settlement layer and acts as decentralized source of truth for the network.
-The Dymension Hub is a Proof of Stake blockchain which provides consensus, security, and liquidity for RollApps.

-RollApps are built with Dymension's RollApp Development Kit (RDK) which is based on the popular [Cosmos SDK](https://docs.cosmos.network/).
-RollApp developers are able to choose the network token, application logic and virtual machine (e.g EVM, CosmWasm, and more) in which their RollApp operates.
-A great way to think about Dymension is as an app-chain (Dymension Hub) for app-rollups (RollApps).
+RollApps are their own blockchains built with Dymension's RollApp Development Kit (RDK), based on the popular [Cosmos SDK](https://docs.cosmos.network/).
+RollApp developers are able to choose their network token, fully customizable business logic, and application environment (e.g RDK Go modules, EVM, CosmWasm, and more).

 For a deeper dive into the Dymension protocol checkout the [learn section](/docs/learn/modular-intro.md), [litepaper](/docs/dymension-litepaper/index.md), and [glossary](/docs/reference/glossary.md).